fsanzl/fonemas/README.md

 <h3 align="center">A Python phonologic transcription library for Spanish</h2>

-*fonemas* is a Python library of methods and functions for phonologic and phonetic ranscription of Spanish words.
+*fonemas* is a Python library of methods and functions for phonologic and phonetic transcription of Spanish words.

 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
 This library was originally intended to analyse only pohonological features relevant to verse scansion.
 It has expanded its functionality ever since to become a fully featured phonological and phonetic analyser with IPA and SAMPA support.